eclipse-glsp/glsp-client/CONTRIBUTING.md

 The following communication channels are available:

- * [GitHub issues](https://github.com/eclipse-glsp/glsp-client/issues) - for bug reports, feature requests, etc.
+ * [GitHub issues](https://github.com/eclipse-glsp/glsp/issues) - for bug reports, feature requests, etc.
  * [Eclipse community forum](https://www.eclipse.org/forums/index.php/f/443/) - for questions
  * [Developer mailing list](https://accounts.eclipse.org/mailing-list/glsp-dev) - for organizational issues (e.g. elections of new committers)

-In case you have a question, please look into the [documentation in the Wiki](https://github.com/eclipse-glsp/glsp-client/wiki) first.
+In case you have a question, please look into the [documentation in the Wiki](https://github.com/eclipse-glsp/glsp/wiki) first.
 If you don't find any answer there, feel free to use the chat, forum or issues to get help.

+Please create new issues only in the [GLSP umbrella project](https://github.com/eclipse-glsp/glsp), as we are tracking the issues for all components of GLSP there.

 ## How to Contribute